 Current responsibilities: director and editor

-traveling, performance art, people, associative thinking, contemporary dance, music
+traveling, art, science, somacognition, people, contemporary dance, music

 , yoga, climbing

-Russia (European part, Siberia, Altay mountains, Baikal lake), Europe (Western and Eastern), India, Dominican Republic
+Russia (European part, Siberia, Altay mountains, Baikal lake), Europe (Western and Eastern), India, Indonesia, Dominican Republic

 Dmitry co-founded Way to Russia with his friend Dan when he was a student at Moscow State University at 2001.
 Since then he's been responsible for every little thing from programming and web-design to promotion and writing.
-Working full-time on Way to Russia, he also has a travel, research, and arts practice (see DeeMeeTree.Com
+Currently Dmitry runs a network science research lab Nodus Labs

 (2000 - present)